paulsukanta1986/trasfer-list/README.md

 # Tranfer List Custom Component

-Tranfer list component created by using Vite, Tailwind CSS, shadcn/ui (for button), React Icons.
+Tranfer list component created by using Vite (Typescript), Tailwind CSS, shadcn/ui (for button), React Icons.

 ## What does this do?